eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 * upon successful creation of the workload:
     * store the Id and reference to the state checker for the created workload inside the WorkloadControlLoop
 * upon failed creation of the workload:
-    * send a `Pending(StartingFailed)` workload state for that workload
+    * send a `Pending(RetryStarting)` workload state for that workload

 Comment:
-For details on the runtime connector specific actions, e.g., create, see the specific runtime connector workflows.
+For details on the runtime connector specific actions, e.g. create, see the specific runtime connector workflows.
+The execution state `Pending(RetryStarting)` signals that the system will repeat the creation of the workload.

 Rationale:
 The WorkloadControlLoop allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.